truong-bui/AsyncLoadingScreen/README.md

 ## About

 Loading screens aren't trivial in general, especially in Unreal Engine.
 And this makes a lot of UE newcomers are confused at first.
-Because User Widget is destroyed at level transition, and level loading runs on the main thread, it blocks any other game activities until it's completed.
+Due to User Widget is destroyed at level transition, and level loading runs on the main thread, it blocks any other game activities until it's completed.
 That's why you need to use Level Streaming for loading screens otherwise your widget blueprint will not work.
 You have to manually control which object is loaded/unloaded, you can't use different Game Mode, Player Controller for each level, and sometimes there's still occasional freezing.

 That said, you may need to change your game logic to fit with Level Streaming mechanic and it requires a lot of works to achieve a simple thing: Add a Loading Screen.
 To create a custom loading screen without Level Streaming, you have to do it in Unreal C++.
 However, this is a hard task for artists and designers, even for developers who are not familiar with the Slate framework and engine module code.
 Async Loading Screen plug-in comes to a savior.